danieldjgomes/danieldjgomes/README.md

 }
 ```

-## 🐔 Be Aware About the Chicken nuggets price
+## 🐔 Be Aware About the Chicken nuggets prices
 Discover <a href="https://dashboard-ckn.vercel.app/">Chikenitos</a>, a lickin' good chicken price changes dashboard.